Cost of living crisis: is our health paying the price?

-Christmas can be the most wonderful time of the year, but it has its stresses.
-Retailers are bringing out gifts and decorations earlier than ever and for some people, it's a reminder of how expensive - and stressful - the festive season can be.
+Christmas can be the most wonderful time of the year, but it can be challenging.
+Shops are bringing out gifts and decorations earlier than ever and for some people, it's a reminder of how anxiety-inducing and expensive the festive season can be.

 What is Christmas creep?